gitlabhq/gitlabhq/doc/administration/monitoring/performance/performance_bar.md

 # Performance Bar

->**Note:**
-Available since GitLab 9.4.
-For installations from source you'll have to configure it yourself.

 A Performance Bar can be displayed, to dig into the performance of a page.
 When activated, it looks as follows: